 In certain cases, product liability claims.
 With certain products, the manufacturer or seller may be liable for a victim’s damages if a defect in the product caused the victim to be injured.

 Work with Draper Law Office to Pursue Compensation for your Personal Injury Damages

 When strict liability applies to your case, you can recover compensation for your damages without having to prove that the other party was negligent.
-To discuss your case in greater detail and start working on your claim, contact Draper Law Office online or by calling 866-767-4711 today to schedule your initial consultation in one of our three Florida offices: Kissimmee, St. Cloud, and Orlando.
+To discuss your case in greater detail and start working on your claim, contact Draper Law Office online or by calling 866-767-4711 today to schedule your initial consultation in one of our two florida offices: Kissimmee, and Orlando.